 Oliver Gibson, 33rd Paisley & District (Gleniffer)

-Rob Murray (Unit Leader) , (Paisley & District).
+Rob Murray (Unit Leader) , 2nd Paisley & District (Abbey.

-Commenting on the selection of WSJ members, District Commissioner- Rob Murray said:
+Commenting on the selection of WSJ members, Unit Leader- Rob Murray said:

 “The World Scout Jamboree provides young people and adults with the opportunity to develop skills for life, make international friendships and try new adventures.
 This event is one of the best and biggest experiences in the Scouting calendar.

 “I am delighted we have an equal split of males and females on our leadership team and very pleased that out of those young people we selected 55% are young women.
 This is once again highlighting the importance of Scouting being co-education as well as being open to everyone regardless of their background.